gdryke/dotfiles/terminal-tips.md

-I need to setup a way to dump terminal tips, both on PS and bash.
+I need to setup a way to dump terminal tips, both on PS and bash. can even do a profile/ENV on iterm2 to skip it, but usually require it to be clicked through.

 Things like:
 * `\ww` for a wiki in vim